obniz/obniz/parts/Light/InfraredLED/README.md

 This function use pwm.modulate. see more dtail on pwm document.

-You can record your remote controller's signal by Infrared Recorder module.
+You can record your remote controller's signal by IRSensor module.
 Please refer it.

 ```Javascript
 // Javascript Example